VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

-\subsubsection{Intermediate fusion phase}
+\subsubsection{Intermediate Fusion Phase}

-The images of dimension $(128,\ 128,\ 3)$ are fed into $P_i$ and $S_i$ respectively, with $P_i$ consisting of VGG16 \cite{simonyan2014very} and a $512$-dimensional dense layer and $S_i$ containing 3 convolution layers of $64$, $128$ and $256$ filters of size $(3,\ 3)$ and a dense layer of $512$ dimensions.
-The spectrogram of size $(128,\ 128,\ 1)$ from speech input is passed from a $3$ filter convolution layer of size $(1,\ 1)$, to make it compatible with VGG16.
-Further, it is passed from $P_s$ and $S_s$, consisting of the same architecture as $P_i$ and $S_i$ respectively.
+The images of dimension $(128, 128, 3)$ are resized to $(224, 224, 3)$ before being fed into $P_i$ and $S_i$ respectively. $P_i$ comprises a VGG16 model \cite{simonyan2014very} followed by a $512$-dimensional dense layer, while $S_i$ contains three convolution layers with $64$, $128$, and $256$ filters of size $(3, 3)$, followed by a dense layer of $512$ dimensions.
+The spectrogram of size $(128, 128, 1)$ from the speech input is initially processed through a convolution layer with $3$ filters of size $(3, 3)$ to enhance its feature extraction capability and to expand the channel depth to 3, making it compatible with the VGG16 model.
+This processed spectrogram is then further analyzed by $P_s$ and $S_s$, which consists of the architecture as $P_i$ and $S_i$ respectively.

-The text input is similarly passed from $T_i$ containing a BERT \cite{devlin2018bert} and $T_s$ consisting of an embedding and LSTM layer with $64$ units.
-Both $T_i$ \& $T_s$ are followed by $512$-dimensional dense layers.
-In the intermediate fusion, all pairs of the pre-trained and simpler networks from different modalities are created by passing them from the $WeightedAdd$ layer that we have defined.
-It gives us six such combinations passed from $2$ dense layers with $1024$ neurons, giving the classification based on each pair.
-The Eq. \ref{eq:eq1} shows all the possible pairs formed from the combination of pre-trained and simpler networks such that both the networks do not belong to the same modality. where $O_1$, $O_2$, $O_3$, $O_4$, $O_5$ and $O_6$ are the classification outputs for various pairs of pre-trained and simpler networks.
-The $WeightedAdd$ layer ensures that during training, the weight of any weighted addition is learned using back-propagation without any human intervention.
-Each weight in the $WeightedAdd$ layer is randomly initialized and then passed from the softmax layer, giving us positive values used as final weights and learned during training.
+The text input is processed by $T_i$, which includes a BERT model \cite{devlin2018bert}, and $T_s$, which consists of an embedding layer followed by an LSTM layer with $64$ units.
+Both $T_i$ and $T_s$ lead into $512$-dimensional dense layers.
+In the intermediate fusion step, all pairs of pre-trained and simpler networks from different modalities are combined using a `WeightedAdd' layer that we have defined.
+This results in six distinct combinations, each processed through two dense layers with $1024$ neurons, providing classification outcomes based on each pair.
+Equation \ref{eq:eq1} illustrates all possible pairings from the combination of pre-trained and simpler networks, ensuring that the networks in each pair do not belong to the same modality. {Pairwise fusion at the intermediate stage leverages the distinct strengths of each modality pair, enhancing the model's ability to capture nuanced intermodal interactions and improve emotion recognition accuracy before final integration.} {\fontsize{9}{10}\selectfont